rrgayhart/programming_ruby_group/README.md

 ####Official Chapter Assignments

-      Chapter 5 Bryana and Tyler
+      Chapter 10 Tyler and Romeeka

-      Chapter 6 Billy and Jonah
+      Chapter 11 George and Jonah

-      Chapter 7 Romeeka and Persa
+      Chapter 12 Nikhil and Persa

-      Chapter 8 Luke and Adam
+      Chapter 13 Adam and Katrina

-      Chapter 9 Nikhil and George
+      Chapter 14 Billy, Bryana and Luke

 ----------------------------
 The group list is: